WCRSyyc/WCRSyyc.github.io/ComputerNumbers.md

 Note: the new IPv6 will use HEX instead of dotted decimal notation for network addresses (if and when it finally becomes popular).

-# Using numbers written in other bases your programs #
+# Using numbers written in other bases in your programs #
-In C and in C++ programming languages, this is how it is done:
+In the C and C++ programming languages, this is how it is done:

 | Source Code | Compiled |
 | --- | --- |